netscaler/citrix-k8s-ingress-controller-docs/docs/certificate-management/acme.md

                 key: secret-access-key
     ```

-    >**Note**:
-    >
+    !!! note "Note"
-    >Replace `user@example.com` with your email address.
+        Replace `user@example.com` with your email address.

-    >For each domain mentioned in a dns01 stanza, cert-manager will use the provider's credentials from the referenced Issuer to create a TXT record called _acme-challenge.
+        For each domain mentioned in a dns01 stanza, cert-manager will use the provider's credentials from the referenced Issuer to create a TXT record called _acme-challenge.
 This record will then be verified by the ACME server in order to issue the certificate.
 For more information about the DNS provider configuration, and the list of supported providers, see [dns01 reference doc](https://docs.cert-manager.io/en/latest/tasks/acme/configuring-dns01/).

 2. After you edit and save the file, deploy the file using the following command: